linwang6/CAML/README.md

 #### scRNA-Seq Classification (PBMC dataset)

-Firstly, we applied ELSA to PBMC data set, which has seven different cell types including B cells, CD4 and CD8 T-cells, dendritic cells, Natural Killer cells, and myeloid cell types.
+We applied ELSA to the PBMC data set, which has seven different cell types including B cells, CD4 and CD8 T-cells, dendritic cells, Natural Killer cells, and myeloid cell types.
 We find that classifying T-cell subtypes is more accurate when the parameter -s is used, e.g. '-s CD4:CD8'.

 The following the head of the output file: